 The address at which the application locates its exception vector table.
-This must be a multiple of 1024 bytes (making it aligned to a page boundary).
+This must be a multiple of page boundary.
 Typically, an application will start with its vector table and this value should be set to APP_START_ADDRESS.
 This option is provided to cater for applications which run from external memory which may not be accessible by the NVIC (the vector table offset register is only 30 bits long).

-■ This value must be defined.
+This value must be defined.